Barbara Sharma

-Barbara Sharma (born September 14, 1938, Dallas) is an American actress and dancer of the night clubs, stage, television, and film.
-She began dancing at age 4 and professionally at age 9, dancing in nightclubs in Miami and Havana, Cuba.
+Barbara Sharma (born Barbara Anna Sharma Schirmer; September 14, 1938) is an American actress and dancer of the night clubs, stage, television, and film.
+She began dancing at age 4 and professionally at age 9, dancing in nightclubs in Miami, Florida and Havana, Cuba.
 As a dancer she had a close working relationship with Bob Fosse, working as a lead dancer in his company for five seasons.

-She is best known for creating roles in the Original Broadway productions of several prominent musicals during the 1960s, including Rosie in Sweet Charity and Mary in Hallelujah, Baby!, and as a regular performer on Rowan & Martin's Laugh-In from 1970-1972.
-She also portrayed Shelley Sealy as a main cast member of the short lived TV series Glitter in 1984-1985, and performed the recurring roles of Mrs. Recinos on Becker, Mrs. Douglas on Frasier, Amanda Wilkerson on Chico and the Man, and Myrna Morgenstein in Rhoda.
-She frequently appeared in commercials from the 1950s to the 2000s, including commercials for Folgers, Glass Plus, and State Farm.
+She created roles in original Broadway productions during the 1960s, including Rosie in Sweet Charity and Mary in Hallelujah, Baby!, and as a regular performer on Rowan & Martin's Laugh-In from 1970 to 1972, in which she often tap-danced and played, among many other roles, the "Burbank Metre Maid".
+She played Shelley Sealy as a main cast member of the short lived TV series Glitter (1984–85), and performed the recurring roles of Mrs. Recinos on Becker, Mrs. Douglas on Frasier, Amanda Wilkerson on Chico and the Man, and Myrna Morgenstein in Rhoda.
+She appeared in commercials from the 1950s to the 2000s, including commercials for Folgers, Glass Plus, and State Farm.

+Early years

+Barbara Anna Sharma Schirmer was born on September 14, 1938, in Dallas, Texas.
+Her father, Edwin Schirmer, was a haberdashery salesman.

+20th Century Fox wanted her to debut in films when she was 8 years old, but her father ended negotiations because he did not want the family to live in California.
+She developed an interest in radio when she was growing up because her father would not have a television in the house.
+At age 14 she moved to New York to live with relatives and attended the Professional Children's School.